JericoFX/t1ger-mix-bundle/t1ger_trafficpolicer/README.md

 ### Barricade System
 - My script supports Marcus' Barricade System [https://modit.store/products/barricade-system]
-- If you own this product, set the configurable option til true, so it will display menu in my traffic policer menu, which will open his menu.
+- If you own this product, set the configurable option to true, so it will display menu in my traffic policer menu, which will open his menu.